It took a few attempts, but I finally landed on just the right texture and flavor for a beautiful “naked” wedding cake, one with no dairy.

 My first thought was that I was glad it was not gluten- or egg-free!

 The cake was to be vanilla, with raspberry and coconut buttercream filling.
 A delicious combination.
-The top bride’s tier would be a coconut cake I make that she had before and loved.
+The top bride’s tier would be a coconut cake I made for her engagement party and she loved it.

 Back to basics